Escape over a saddle by coloured noise: theory and numerics: Method of Division

-Varying the discretised cost function $J$ with respect to the variables $\phi_0$, $\theta$ and $\phi$ gives:
+Varying the discretised cost function $J$ with respect to the variables $\phi_0$, $\eta$ and $\phi$ gives:

-This follows a very similar idea as discussed in the Hamiltonian Optimal Control method: the constraint and the penalty term on the ellipsoid together provide the boundary condition for the backward Hamiltonian equation (\ref{backinstan}) on $\mu$.
-The introduced conjugate momentum $\theta$ is updated via gradient $a(\theta-\mu)$ so that $\theta$ and $\mu$ are equivalent at the optimal.
-The backward equation on $\mu$ further gives a condition on $\epsilon$ so that $\phi_0$ can be optimised.
-Hence, we have two variables to optimise: $\phi_0$ and $\theta$ where $\theta$ depends on time $t\in[0,T]$.
-The trajectory $\phi$ can be computed from $\phi_0$, knowing $\theta$, through the forward Hamilton's equation (\ref{forinstan}), and the endpoint $\phi_N$ is forced on the ellipsoid that gives the smallest action.
-The algorithm is as follows: \begin{enumerate} \item Initialise $\phi_0$, $\theta$, and penalty parameters $(\beta,\lambda)$ with constant $1<c<2$. \item Fix the penalty parameters and update $\phi_0$ and $\theta$: \begin{enumerate} \item Solve the forward Hamiltonian dynamics
+This follows a very similar idea as discussed in the Hamiltonian Optimal Control method: the constraint and the penalty term on the ellipsoid together provide the boundary condition for a discretisation of the backward Hamiltonian equation (\ref{backinstan}) on $\mu$.
+The optimised noise $\eta$ can be found via gradient descent in the direction $\eta-\sigma^T\mu$ until $\eta=\sigma^T\mu$.
+The backward equation on $\mu$ further gives a condition on $\nu$ so that $\phi_0$ can be optimised.
+Hence, we have two variables to optimise: $\phi_0$ and $\eta$ where $\eta$ is a function of time $t\in[0,T]$.
+The trajectory $\phi$ can be computed from $\phi_0$, knowing $\eta$, through the forward Hamilton's equation (\ref{forinstan}), and the endpoint $\phi_N$ is forced on the ellipsoid that gives the smallest action.
+The algorithm is as follows: \begin{enumerate} \item Initialise $\phi_0$, $\eta$, the Lagrange multiplier $\beta$ and the penalty parameter $\lambda$.
+Choose convergence thresholds $\tau_{\text{grad}}$ and $\tau_{\beta}$. \item For fixed $\beta$ and $\lambda$, update $\phi_0$ and $\eta$: \begin{enumerate} \item Solve the forward Hamiltonian dynamics

 on $[0,T]$ to obtain $\phi(T)$. \item Solve the backward adjoint dynamics

 with terminal condition